-1 Fixed remuneration consists of base salary, the contribution individual savings, the individual savings allowance for the Executive Board and Management Board, payments in compensation for the loss of pension benefits and the employer pension contribution.
-This amount is excluding sign-on, buy-out and severance awards.
+2 Fixed remuneration is entirely cash-based and consists base salary, role based allowances, the contribution individual savings, the individual savings allowance for the Executive Board and Management Board, payments in compensation for the loss of pension benefits and the employer pension contribution.

-2 Fixed remuneration of Supervisory Board members includes the standard fees per role and committee.
+3 Fixed remuneration of Supervisory Board members includes the standard fees per role and committee.